apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 ## Git

-Metadata documents may also be stored in and fetched from a Git repositories.
+Metadata documents may also be stored in and fetched from Git repositories.
 This may specially be used to avoid copying metadata files across CAS nodes in a cluster, particularly where one needs to deal with more than a few bilateral SAML integrations.
-Metadata documents are stored as XML files, and their signing certificate, optionally, is expected to be found in a `.pem` file by the same name. (i.e. `SP.xml`'s signature can be found in `SP.pem`).
+Metadata documents are stored as XML files, and their signing certificate, optionally, is expected to be found in a `.pem` file by the same name in the repository. (i.e. `SP.xml`'s certificate can be found in `SP.pem`).

 Support is enabled by including the following module in the overlay: